Bill-Jiggly/latching-relay-true-bypass/README.md

 ATTiny85 Datasheet https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf

+Panasonic TQ2-L Datasheet https://www.mouser.co.uk/datasheet/2/315/4514_fileversion-1855604.pdf

-Remember the pin out on the code matches not to the pins numbered on the chip but the ones starting with PB0, PB1... etc
+Remember the pin out on the code matches pins numbered on the chip PB0, PB1... etc not 1-8 like on other IC chips, check the datasheet.

-Schematic can be found in directory
+Schematic for full circuit can be found in directory.